 Making the Ask: Developing Negotiation Tactics in the Field of Conservation

-This workshop will provide the tools to confidently and knowledgeably approach compensation package negotiations and making the ask for yourself.
-Pairing the intricate knowledge and background of a conservator with the strategic skills and tools of the American Association of University Women (AAUW), this workshop will help to develop the confidence and skill set of conservators to confidently approach the negotiation table.
-Although facilitation will be conducted in-part by AAUW, this workshop will benefit both men and women.
+This self-study course will provide the tools to confidently and knowledgeably approach compensation package negotiations and making the ask for yourself.
+Pairing the intricate knowledge and background of a conservator with the strategic skills and tools of the American Association of University Women (AAUW), this course will help to develop the confidence and skill set of conservators to confidently approach the negotiation table.
+Although content is provided in-part by AAUW, this course will benefit both men and women.
 As participants gain the skills to negotiate and advocate for themselves, they can utilize these tools in a broad range of circumstances thereby more confidently advocating for conservation within museum settings and private practice.

 Ariel O'Connor is an Objects Conservator at the Smithsonian American Art Museum's Lunder Conservation Center in Washington, DC.
 Prior to joining SAAM in 2016, Ariel worked at the Smithsonian National Air and Space Museum, Walters Art Museum, Harvard Art Museums, and the Metropolitan Museum of Art.
 Her research interests focus on challenges in contemporary art, along with materials and technology in archaeological Asian art.
 Her archaeological fieldwork includes seasons at the Aphrodisias Excavations, Mugello Valley/Poggio Colla Archaeological Project, and Gordion Excavations Project.
 She holds an M.A. and C.A.S. in Art Conservation from Buffalo State College, and a B.F.A. in Dance with a Spanish Language and Literature minor and Pre-Med concentration from Tulane University.
 She served on the American Institute for Conservation (AIC)’s Objects Specialty Group board from 2017-2019, and was the Washington Conservation Guild board Logistics Co-Chair from 2016-2017.